hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 * `fun-facts-splashscreens-settings.cfg` (default configuration file)
 * `fun-facts.txt` (default **Fun Facts!** file)

-This action will overwrite those files and erase any changes you may have made to them.
+**This action will overwrite those files and erase any changes you may have made to them**.

 #### Example